How to harvest marijuana plants

 Once your plants are ready for harvesting and you have all your equipment, it’s time to chop down your plants.

-Either way, to chop down your plants, grab a large pair of shears, and start cutting off big branches, making sure to be delicate with the buds.
+Either way, to chop down plants, grab a large pair of shears and start cutting off big branches, making sure to be delicate with the buds.
 If plants are small, you may be able to cut them directly at the base, above the soil.

-If you are going to dry trim, it’s helpful to cut branches to give them handles, making it easy to hang them.
-If you’re going to wet trim, cut branches so they’re easy to handle and snip buds off of.
+If dry trimming, it’s helpful to cut branches in a way to give them a hook on one end, making it easy to hang them.
+If wet trimming, cut branches so they’re easy to handle and snip buds off of.

 Tips for a successful marijuana harvest

-- If growing different strains, some plants may be ready to harvest before others.
-You can chop some down and save the rest for later.
+- If growing different strains, some plants may be ready to harvest before others

-- If wet trimming, be sure to trim buds immediately after chopping down the plants.
+- If wet trimming, be sure to trim buds immediately after chopping down plants

 Johanna Silver and Trevor Hennings contributed to this article.